The Wreck of the Isadore: One of the Catalysts for the Construction of Cape Neddick Lighthouse

 The night before the Isadore sailed, another crewman dreamed about seven coffins with his own body in one.
 He also came to Captain Foss about his dream and begged not to have the ship sail the following evening, fearing for the lives of all aboard, but Foss refused to listen.
 The frightened crew member and King discussed their dreams, fueling King’s decision to stay behind.

 On Thanksgiving night in 1842, the call went out for all crew to prepare for the sail.
-Thomas King stayed away, deserting his post on the ship, and hid in town, fearing the wrath of the captain and of the fate of the ship.
+Thomas King stayed away, deserting his post on the ship, and hid in town, fearing the captain’s wrath and the vessel’s fate.
 The Isadore sailed out of Kennebunkport with a load of lumber, bound for New Orleans.
 As it left port, the wind picked up out of the northeast, and snow began to fall.

 The ship’s wreckage was discovered the following day all around Cape Neddick Island, separated by a few hundred feet of ocean water from the main shoreline and six miles from Boon Island.
 The bodies of seven crewmen out of 14 aboard were the only ones found washed ashore.
 One of the bodies was the other crewman who had dreamed about the seven coffins and was too frightened of the captain’s wrath to remain ashore.
 The body of Captain Ross was never found.